Modar7/Fair_Transformer/README.md

 # Usage
-* I order to reproduce the results, please install the required packages using the following command: `conda env create -f environment.yml`
+* In order to reproduce the results, please install the required packages using the following command: `conda env create -f environment.yml`

 # Running experiments